Only YOU Hotel Málaga: Our Honest Review

 Málaga for Families: A Complete Guide to a Kid-Friendly Trip

-I've lived on the Costa del Sol for twelve years now, and one thing I often hear from friends back home is how they think Málaga city is just for grown-ups.
+I've lived on the Costa del Sol since 2007, and one thing I often hear from friends back home is how they think Málaga city is just for grown-ups.
 They imagine late-night tapas and art galleries, not playgrounds and child-friendly beaches.
 But honestly, Málaga is one of the most family-fri

 Read more →